Regular EPSDT screenings

-Following the Iowa EPDST Care for Kids Health Maintenance Recommendations, screenings provide an ideal opportunity to:
+Following the Iowa EPDST Care for Kids Periodicity Schedule, screenings provide the opportunity to:

 - Identify concerns through comprehensive assessment of the child and family; and